-Particularly significant points are: (1) Extended System/370 architecture allows compatible growth from System/360 operating systems to a virtual storage environment using new System/370 System Control Programming (SCP).
-(2) Core storage is replaced by monolithic storage.
-(3) The Model 145 incorporates the I/O equipment for most of the System/370 line and supports all operating systems for the System/360 as well as the new System Control Programming for System/370.
+Options slant the system for improved performance for a user's heavy workloads without restricting applications.
+A high-speed multiply feature, for example, is optional, as are integrated emulators for IBM 7070/7074, 709/7090/7094/7094 II, or 7080 systems.
+Extended channel features provide for up to 12 channels.
+The basic 8K-byte buffer can be increased to 16K.
+Particularly significant points are: (1) Extended System/370 architecture allows compatible growth from System/360 operating systems to a virtual storage environment using new System/370 System Control Programming.
+(2) Core storage is replaced by monolithic storage devices.
+(3) The Model 168 incorporates not only the I/O equipment for most of the System/370 line, and supports most operating systems for the System/360 as well as the new System Control Programming for System/370, but also includes the CPU features shown in the listing below, for which explanations follow.